Two Factors Driving More Business Appraisal Activity

 As the “work hard, play hard” baby boomer business owners cruise past retirement age, their view of a closely held business inevitably shifts from a “business income source” to a “stock investment asset.”

-An article published by Deloitte titled, “Is Your Business Worth What You Think It Is?” quotes a survey revealing that 89% of business owners believe the value locked in their business will be “somewhat or very” important to their plans (http://bit.ly/NtiSmn).
+Moreover, an article published by Deloitte titled, “Is Your Business Worth What You Think It Is?” quotes a survey revealing that 89% of business owners believe the value locked in their business will be “somewhat or very” important to their plans (http://bit.ly/NtiSmn).

-Gazing at the horizon, and acknowledging the values of real estate and investment portfolios are uncertain, baby boomers are seeking certainty in knowing – what is the value of my business?
+So, gazing at the horizon, and acknowledging the values of real estate and investment portfolios are uncertain, baby boomers are seeking certainty in knowing – what is the value of my business?
 The answer lies in a professionally prepared fair market valuation.

 Comments: If you see similar or additional trends, please share your comments.
 For part 2, you can read it here.